shirleyzhu233/PyTorch-MAML/README.md

 - **Easy layer freezing.** We provide an interface for layer freezing experiments.
 One may freeze an arbitrary set of layers or blocks during inner-loop adaptation.

 - **Meta-learning with zero-initialized classifier head.** The official implementation learns a meta-initialization for both the encoder and the classifier head.
 This prevents one from varying the number of categories at training or test time.
-With our implementation, one may opt to learn a meta-initialization for the encoder while initializing the classifier head to zero.
+With our implementation, one may opt to learn a meta-initialization for the encoder while initializing the classifier head at zero.

 - **Distributed training and gradient checkpointing.** MAML is very memory-intensive because it buffers all tensors generated throughout the inner-loop adaptation steps.
 Gradient checkpointing trades compute for memory, effectively bringing the memory cost from O(N) down to O(1), where N is the number of inner-loop steps.
-In our experiments, gradient checkpointing saves up to 80% of GPU memory at the cost of running the forward pass more than once (a moderate 20% increase in running time).
+In our experiments, gradient checkpointing saved up to 80% of GPU memory at the cost of running the forward pass more than once (a moderate 20% increase in running time).

 ## Transductive or Inductive?